Infinite Atomized Semilattices: Atom redundancy in infinite semilattices

 \section{Atom redundancy in infinite semilattices}

 One key element in the study of finite atomized semilattices is the concept of redundancy of atoms.
 Indeed, atomizations can be useful to have as they are set-theoretical based descriptions of semilattices that we can use to effectively perform several semilattice computations, but such descriptions are not practical if the number of atoms we require is too large.
 For example, in the case of the freest semilattice over a set of terms $T$, we have seen that every subset of $C$ spawns an atom of $F_{C;T}(\emptyset)$.
 This atomization has cardinality $2^{|C|}$, which can potentially be an infinite cardinal greater than $|C|$.
 However, we proved in Proposition \ref{proposition:freest_admits_atomization} that an atomization of $F_{C;T}(\emptyset)$ of cardinality $|C|$ always exists.
-Furthermore, we have already seen in Corollary \ref{corollary:cardinal_atomization_crossing} that performing the full crossing of a duple does not increase the cardinality of an atomization.
+Furthermore, we have already seen in Corollary \ref{corollary:cardinal_atomization_crossing} that performing the full crossing of a duple on a model with infinite atoms does not increase the cardinality of an atomization.
 This result immediately extends to crossing any finite set of duples.

-In \cite{MarPol21}*{Definition 2.6}, the authors introduce the concept of redundant atoms, and show that redundant atoms can be removed from an atomization without changing the model.
+In \cite{MarPol21}*{Definition 2.6}, the authors introduce the concept of redundant atoms, and show that redundant atoms can be added or removed from an atomization without changing the model.
 They then also show that there is a unique atomization of a model consisting exclusively of non-redundant atoms, and that every atomization for the model must include all of its non-redundant atoms.
-Therefore, non-redundant atoms contain the minimum amount of information that we require to describe the model through an atomization.